Update April 2024

 Nickel-iron key points

-• Nickel-iron batteries easily lose energy as gas
+To summarise:• Nickel-iron batteries easily lose energy as gas

 • Equalisation is not usually an issue when Nife batteries are charged generously